-Already we are realizing the benefits from our plan for this centralized construction facility to provide numerous safety, environmental and financial advantages to our Lost Creek operation, including a reduction of commuting vehicles and related emissions.
-This facility will allow us to conduct these functions for Shirley Basin when it becomes our second production site in 2026.
-Fewer miles traveled by our staff and fewer vehicles on the road equates to a significantly lower risk of accident or injury, a smaller carbon footprint for Lost Creek, and considerably lower vehicle and labor costs.
+Commissioned in 2023, our Casper, Wyoming construction warehouse and chemistry laboratory are now demonstrating the benefits of our plan for centralized facilities.
+We continue to believe that the shared services facilities will provide numerous safety, environmental and financial advantages to our Lost Creek operation, including a reduction of commuting vehicles and related emissions.
+Our construction shop allows us to build and automate header houses in Casper before delivery and final installation and related construction at our mine sites.
+The facility now allows us to conduct these functions for Shirley Basin as we initiate wellfield development activities and require the Casper laboratory's services in coming months.
+Fewer miles traveled by this part of our construction and lab staff and fewer vehicles on the road equates to a significantly lower risk of accident or injury, a smaller carbon footprint, and considerably lower vehicle and labor costs.